alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 - Caluculus - **Chain Rule - Single variable, Multi variable Chain rule, Vector Chain Rule**

-  - Chain rule is used heavily to break down the partial derivate of Loss function wrto weight into a chain of easly differentiable intermediate terms
+  - Chain rule is used heavily to break down the partial derivate of Loss function with respect to weight into a chain of easily differentiable intermediate terms

   - The Chain rule that is used is actually Vector Chain Rule , but due to nature of Jacobian matrices generated- sparse matrices, this reduces to resemble Chain rule of single variable or Multi-variable Chain Rule.
-Again the defenite article to follow is [The Matrix Calculus You Need For Deep Learning (Derivative wrto Bias) Terence,Jermy], as some authors refer as Multi variable Chain rule in their articles
+Again the definite article to follow is [The Matrix Calculus You Need For Deep Learning (Derivative with respect to Bias) Terence,Jermy], as some authors refer as Multi variable Chain rule in their articles

     Single Variable Chain Rule
     $$